 Where do I go for a mammography exam?

-Routine screening mammograms and diagnostic mammograms can be performed at our outpatient clinic located in the Norton Medical Building, at the Lakes Village Comprehensive Breast Center and at Mercy Health Partners hospital locations.
+Routine screening mammograms and diagnostic mammograms can be performed at the Lakes Village Comprehensive Breast Center and at Mercy Health Partners hospital locations.

 How do I prepare for a mammography exam?

 Limited preparation is required.
 Loose fitting clothing is recommended.
 Patients may be asked to change into a gown provided by the imaging facility, remove jewelry or empty pockets prior to the exam.